ryansheehy0/Cheat_Sheets/Bug_Bounties/brute_force_attacks.md

 # Brute Force Attacks

+Just use Burp Suite Intruder
+Select username and password

 **Brute force attacks** are attacks where an attacker tries all possible combinations of usernames and passwords until the correct one is found.

 **Dictionary attacks** are attacks where an attacker tries a pre-defined set of usernames and passwords until the correct one is found.